aimms/how-to/Articles/333/333-evolving-webui.rst

 To obtain the above image, we:

 #.
-Specify a two dimensional parameter, whereby the second dimension is over a set with two elements, ``p_Coords`` in the example.
+Specify a two-dimensional parameter, whereby the second dimension is over a set with two elements, ``p_Coords`` in the example.

 #.
 Specify the first index as the node index, ``i_Customer``.